 These can directly or indirectly expose the nerve of the tooth.

 8. Occlusal trauma

-The damage that occurs to the tissues that support the tooth when they receive too much force when chewing.
-It can happen when teeth are in a bad position, when there is a lot of chewing on one side of the mouth, or when patients clench or grind their teeth, a condition known as bruxism.
+The damage occurs to the tissues that support the tooth when they receive too much force when chewing.
+It can happen when teeth are in a bad position when there is a lot of chewing on one side of the mouth, or when patients clench or grind their teeth, a condition known as bruxism.
 If it is not solved in time, it could also affect the dental pulp.